-If a colposcopy finds abnormal cells in your cervix, you may be advised to have treatment to remove these cells.
+If a colposcopy examination finds abnormal cells in your cervix, you may be advised to have treatment immediately to remove these cells.
+This is to minimise the risk of developing cervical cancer.

 Removing these abnormal cells means they will not be able to turn into cancer.
 An area of cells about the size of a fingertip is usually removed.

-If you are advised to have treatment, and do not have treatment, there's a risk that these cells could become cancerous.
+If you are advised to have treatment but decide not to have it, there's a risk that these cells could become cancerous.

 When treatment is carried out

-During your colposcopy, it may be clear to the doctor or nurse that you have abnormal cells.
-If it is, they can sometimes remove the cells at the same time.
+If it is clear to the doctor or nurse that you have abnormal cells that need treatment, they may remove those cells on the same day as your colposcopy.
 This usually takes 5 or 10 minutes.

 If it is not obvious that you have abnormal cells, you may have a biopsy.
 This is to help decide if you need treatment.